Why can't I access my account?

 Yes!
 The return air plenum is an optional location.
 We recommend the unit be positioned upstream or before the humidifier.
 This should prevent the bulb from getting water spots.
 Water spots will reduce UV output.

-Installation can take 15 minutes.
+Installation can take as little as 15 minutes.
 We suggest allotting 30 minutes to play it safe.

-Why install Haven (AH-1) above the air conditioning coil?
+Why install the Haven (AH-1) above the air conditioning coil?

 Moisture collects on the air conditioning coil, creating a damp surface for growth of mold and microorganisms.
 With the UV bulb over the A/C coil, the bulb will continuously infuse the coil with its rays, successfully disinfecting the air as well as keeping the coil clean.